What does it mean to “take up space”?

 It is the opposite of shrinking away.
-When we take up space, we are visible and seen.
+When we are owning our space, we are visible and seen.
 There is no blending in or hiding.

-By feeding and nurturing our bodies, we allow them to take up space in exactly the way they were meant to.
+By feeding and nurturing our bodies, we allow them to show up in this world in the exact way they were meant to.
 That shape and size looks different for everyone.

 It’s only when we choose to declare peace with our body and no longer fight its natural shape that we can experience true, lasting recovery.

-In it’s most basic sense, we allow our body to take up as much space as it needs with out placing judgement on it.
-This is a choice we must make not just one time, but constantly, over and over again.
+In it’s most basic sense, we allow our body to take up as much space as it needs without placing judgement on it.
+This is a choice we must make not just one time, but consistently, over and over again.

 And it is worth it.

-We can fill space with our bodies, but we can also fill it with our thoughts, feelings, concerns, passions, and needs.
+We can take up space with our bodies, but we can also fill space with our thoughts, feelings, concerns, passions, and needs.